 ExtraBold, a Japanese manufacturer of large format extrusion 3D printing systems, is supported the manufacturing and material development of 3D printed TATAMI ReFAB PROJECT, a series of furniture items created using ExtraBold Co., Ltd.’s large 3D additive manufacturing machine, the EXF-12, by design lab HONOKA.
-The project received the Second Prize SaloneSatellite award.
+The project received the First Prize SaloneSatellite award.

 Leveraging the work of several volunteer product designers, HONOKA exhibited a series of furniture in the Salone Satellite space.
 The studio developed its own materials by mixing biodegradable resin with Japanese discarded Tatami materials while using the large 3D printer from ExtraBold Inc. to reweave Tatami mats for modern living.